cwmasonRollTide/SmartExcelAnalyzer/README.md

 ## 📧 Contact

-- If you are trying to fork this or having trouble using the tool itself, feel free to contact me!
+- If you are having trouble using this utility, feel free to contact me!
+I will reply when I can.

 - ✉️ Connor Mason - <connor.mason@fivemconsulting.com>